 Lawmakers brokered a deal that cut the ban down to 18 months, during which time in-person registration is required and only digital books tethered to bricks-and-mortar locations can launch.

 FanDuel currently operates retail and online sportsbooks in seven U.S. markets — Indiana, Iowa, Michigan, New Jersey, New York, Pennsylvania, and West Virginia.
 The company went live with its Michigan location at the Motor City Casino in Detroit on Thursday, one day after MGM Grand and the Greektown Casino took the first sports bets in the state.
+In our FanDuel review, we discuss the site’s strengths and weaknesses and it’s appeal to players.

 Illinois’ new law calls for a 15% tax on gross gaming revenue, requires the use of “official league data,” and prohibits betting on Illinois-based collegiate athletic teams.